OzguYalcin/AdvancedHandler/README.md

         // Must be supported in your messages.json file
         // en = english, tr = turkish
         defaultLanguage: "en",

+        //Specified the when error messages delete after send. -1 is message not delete.
+        errorMessageDelete: -1

         // If your commands should not be ran by a bot, default true
         ignoreBots: true,